nagyist/tao-user-guide/src/3.0/interactions/inline-choice-interaction.md

 >This interaction is one of two *Block*-related interactions, the other being *Text Entry* (covered in its own section).
 In order to begin creating either an *Inline Choice* or *Text Entry* interaction, it is first necessary to select the Inline Interactions bar, and then drag the *Block* interaction, represented by a letter *A* icon, out of the left-hand Library Panel and into the canvas area, dropping it into the blue text block that will appear.
 This will create a field in which text may be cut and pasted from a favorite source (a Word document or website, for instance), or typed in.

+The A icon on the right of the block text allows you to put your text in bold or in italic for instance, and if useful insert a picture into your block text.

 For a quick glimpse of how to create an Inline Choice item in TAO, please watch the video below.

 <div class="hidden-video">